Omar Finnish

 Omar Mohamud Mohamed (Cumar Maxamuud Maxamed) is a Somali politician and former warlord known as Omar Finnish (sometimes spelled Filish).
 He is the former Mayor of Mogadishu and Governor of Banaadir.
 He was appointed on 22 August 2019 by Somalia President Mohamed Abdullahi Mohamed.
-He stepped down on 7 September 2022 after the new president of Somalia, Hassan Sheikh Mohamud, reappointed Yusuf Hussein Jimaale, as the new mayor of Mogadishu and Governor of Banaadir.
+He stepped down on 7 September 2022 after the new president of Somalia, Hassan Sheikh Mohamud, reappointed Yusuf Hussein Jimaale as the new mayor of Mogadishu and Governor of Banaadir.

 United Somali Congress/Somali Salvation Alliance (USC/SSA)

-He is leader of a splinter movement of the United Somali Congress/Somali Salvation Alliance (USC/SSA), which had been initially loyal to Ali Mahdi Mohammed during the Somali Civil War.
+He is the leader of a splinter movement of the United Somali Congress/Somali Salvation Alliance (USC/SSA), which had been initially loyal to Ali Mahdi Mohammed during the Somali Civil War.
 He was also once the loyal deputy of Musa Sudi Yalahow, but the two split and fought over control of Mogadishu.

 ARPCT

 In early 2006, he was a member of the Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT), a CIA-backed alliance which fought against the Islamic Courts Union (ICU).
 His forces were defeated by the ICU militia in the Second Battle of Mogadishu and he surrendered his military assets to the Islamist group after some negotiations.